Informatics General: Origins of Mark IV and the software product business

+and it was Postley who had the full vision of what a software product might be.

+While Bauer had seen the value of "items of a proprietary nature" from the beginning, he viewed them as internal to Informatics in the performance of contracted work, not as software products in and of themselves.

-But only Postley had the full vision of what a software product might be; Informatics as a whole was reluctant to finance the development cost, which Postley estimated to be half a million dollars.
+Informatics as a whole was reluctant to finance the development cost, which Postley estimated to be half a million dollars.
 So Postley recruited five companies, each of whom provided $100,000: Sun Oil, National Dairy Industries, Allen-Bradley, Getty Oil, and Prudential.

 Existence of the new product was first announced in 1967.

 Mark IV found quick success as a product: during 1968, its initial year of availability, it garnered orders for 117 installations and sales of nearly $2 million.

 But IBM then decided to unbundle software from its mainframes in 1969, which helped facilitate the growth of the commercial software industry in the 1970s and beyond.

 This accelerated sales of Mark IV severalfold from what Informatics had anticipated.

 Computing Technology Company subsidiary

 In 1968, Informatics announced it was acquiring a New Jersey firm, Computing Technology Inc., a transaction that closed during 1969.
 This became the Informatics Inc. Computing Technology Company, a wholly owned operating unit of Informatics that was located in River Edge, New Jersey.

 Within this subsidiary was the Communication Systems Division, and it developed a communications system for the Federal Reserve Bank of New York.
 This was one of several large contracts the River Edge division had with Wall Street firms for joint development of bank transfer systems and related services, with those other firms including Dun & Bradstreet and Dean Witter.

 The Federal Reserve Bank effort had begun in 1968 and involved using advanced techniques for store-and-forward-based message switching and similar needs.
 The implementation was based around the SDS Sigma 5 computer from Scientific Data Systems, a computer line which had been acquired by Xerox Corporation.
 The Sigma 5 had a Communication Input/Output Processor that handled up to 128 communication lines at speed from 110 to 9600 baud.
 The communications system was a success and Informatics and Xerox made a joint agreement to market it to other customers, with the Informatics product being named the ICS IV/500.

 Informatics had hopes for the ICS IV becoming a strategic product for them, and while it was sold to General Foods and Japanese National Railways, it proved a very high-priced, low-volume market and there was an effort to find a less expensive alternative.
 Informatics was contracted by Bankers Trust to develop a version of the system that ran on the DEC PDP-11 minicomputer with a Sigma 5 emulation unit.
 However, the project was not successful, and by the mid-1970s Informatics departed this communications space.

 Subsequently, the Computing Technology Company subsidiary produced the Accounting IV package.
 This was a group of integrated financial applications for companies.